fhiso/tsc-governance/vocabularies.md

 > number of locally defined instances.

 > (Tony 2016-01-20) I have to disagree with Richard over the 'enumeration' nomenclature.
 I use this approach extensively in STEMMA, and hence the application of namespaces both to values and to tags.

+> (Richard 2016-02-15)  Can you elborate what it is you disagree with,
+> Tony?
+If your objection is simply to the word "enumerated", e.g.
+> because you think that implies not being extensible, I'm happy to drop
+> the word and leave the above as a definition of the word *type*.

 A FHISO standard that defines an *enumerated type* shall state whether or not it is extensible: that is, whether or not third parties should be